rodercode/rodercode/README.md

 **`A passionate Full Stack Developer`**

-As a recent graduate with expertise in .NET and JavaScript, I have a solid foundation in Full-Stack Development.
-My passion lies in tackling complex problems and transforming them into clean, efficient solutions.
-I'm also dedicated to continuous learning and innovation, striving to stay updated with technological advancements.
+Greetings!
+I am a recent graduate in software developement with a strong passion for technology and innovation.
+I am now seeking an exciting opportunity where I can use my skills and knowledge to contribute to your organization while growing as a professional software developer.

 - 🔭 I’m currently working on [Palate Pilot](https://github.com/rodercode/PalatePilot)
 - 🌱 I’m currently learning **Pinia: https://pinia.vuejs.org/**